JudeDavis1/capital-cities/README.md

 #### Lambda Functions

 - `get-questions`: We fetch all the countries in the format `[{name: ..., capital: ...}, ...]` then generates questions like: `[{name: ..., options: [capital1, capital2, capital3]}, ...]`.
 One of the capitals will be the correct answer.
 - `check-option`: Get the correct capital and test against the user-provided one.
 Doing this on the lambda ensures that the user cannot see the correct answer.
+Users may still be able to programmatically query the lambda.
+- `get-flag`: Fetch the flag URL of a given country.

 ### `frontend`